jpdery/moobile-core-doc/Source/Component/Component.md

 ### show() {#show}

-Shows this component using the `display` CSS property of this component's element.
+Shows this component.
+This method will also remove the `hidden` CSS class from this component's element.

+This method fires the `show` event.

 #### Returns: